Pishacha: Legend

-The Mahabharata states that the original pishachas was the creation of Brahma.
-The epic offers various interpretations of the being, including its residence in the court of Kubera or Brahma and worshipping the deities of its residence, and its worship of Shiva and Parvati.
-The pishachas are described as having fought on the side of Ghatotkacha against Karna.
+The Mahabharata states that the original Pishachas were the creations of Brahma.
+The epic offers various interpretations of the beings, including their residence in the courts of Kubera or Brahma and their worship of Shiva and Parvati.
+The Pishachas are described as having fought on the side of Ghatotkacha against Karna.
 But they are also said to have served the Kauravas, acting as the horses of the chariot of Alambusha.

-Other legends describe them as the sons of either Krodha (figuratively "Anger") or as Dakṣa’s daughter Pishacha.
+Other legends describe them as the sons of either Krodha (Personification of Anger) or as Dakṣa’s daughter Pishacha.
 They have been described as having bulging veins and protruding red eyes.
 They are believed to have their own languages, known as Paiśāci.

-According to one legend, they are sons of Kashyapa and Krodhavasa, one of the daughters of Prajapati Daksha.
-The Nilamata Purana of the 7th century says the valley of Kashmir was inhabited by two tribes: the Nagas and the Pishachas.
+According to one legend, they are sons of Kashyapa and Krodhavasa (one of the daughters of Prajapati Daksha.)
+The Nilamata Purana of the 7th century says that the Kashmir valley was inhabited by two tribes: the Nagas and the Pishachas.

-Pishachas like darkness and traditionally are depicted as haunting cremation grounds along with other monsters like bhutas and vetālas.
-Pishachas are supposed to possess the ability to shapeshift and assume any form at will, and may also become invisible.
+Pishachas like darkness and are traditionally depicted as haunting cremation grounds along with other beings like bhūtas and vetālas.
+Pishachas are said to possess the ability to shapeshift and assume any form at will, and can also become invisible.
 They also feed on human energy.
 Sometimes, they possess human beings and alter their thoughts, and the victims are afflicted with a variety of maladies and abnormalities like insanity.
-Certain mantras are supposed to cure such afflicted persons and drive away the pishacha possessing that particular human being.
-In order to keep the pishacha away, they are given their share of offerings during certain religious functions and festivals.
+Certain mantras are supposed to cure such afflicted persons and drive away the Pishacha possessing that particular human being.
+In order to keep the Pishacha away, they are given their share of offerings during certain religious functions and festivals.

 When burials are not performed properly, the deceased person may be unable to escape the dead body for indefined time, whereby turning into a Pishacha.
 It loses its ability to eat and drink, turns blind and suffers immensively.
 However, instinctively crave for the living, and sense their smell and presence, and may assault them.
 (Note: From Bănică, M. (2021).
 Glück, Gott und Gaben: Kultur und Religion der Roma.
 Aus dem Rumänischen übersetzt von Larisa Schippel (Vol. 44).
 Frank & Timme GmbH.